 SELinux status: enabled SELinuxfs mount: /sys/fs/selinux SELinux root directory: /etc/selinux Loaded policy name: targeted Current mode: enforcing Mode from config file: enforcing Policy MLS status: enabled Policy deny_unknown status: allowed Memory protection checking: actual (secure) Max kernel policy version: 31

-I strongly recommended changing the mode from enforcing to permissive but sometimes some of the applications don’t like SELinux and they required to mode disabled.
+I strongly recommended changing the mode to permissive.
+Sometimes some of the applications don’t like SELinux and they required to mode disabled.

 To permanently change SELinux mode from enforcing to disabled, first of all, you should use your text editor like vi or nano.